California Sexual Assault Lawyers

 Time Limits For Filing A Sexual Abuse Claim In California

 California law sets specific deadlines, or statutes of limitations, for survivors of sexual assault to file personal injury lawsuits.
-These deadlines vary based on the survivor’s age, the date when the assault occurred, and when the survivor became aware of its impact.
+These time frames vary based on the survivor’s age, the date when the assault occurred, and when the survivor became aware of its impact.

 The law also acknowledges that sexual assault can have profound and lasting emotional effects, especially for women.
 For this reason, survivors may take time to come forward, allowing perpetrators to avoid civil consequences.
-California has extended survivors’ time to file a legal claim to prevent this injustice, ensuring they still have a path to justice.
+California extended the filing deadline for survivors, allowing them a continued path toward justice.

 - For Adult Sexual Assault Survivors — Under the Code of Civil Procedure, they generally have 10 years from the last incident or 3 years from discovering that the assault caused an injury or illness to file a lawsuit.
 The same limits apply to survivors of spousal rape and assault.